Frequently Asked Questions

 18. How do U.S. Government agencies handle orbital debris issues?

 NASA and the Department of Defense have issued requirements governing the design and operation of spacecraft and upper stages to mitigate the growth of the orbital debris population.
 The Federal Aviation Administration, the National Oceanic and Atmospheric Administration, and the Federal Communications Commission also consider orbital debris issues in the licensing process for spacecraft and upper stages under their auspices.
-A set of U.S. Government Orbital Debris Mitigation Standard Practices was developed in 1997 and approved in 2001.
+A set of U.S. Government Orbital Debris Mitigation Standard Practices (ODMSP) was developed in 1997 and approved in 2001.
+The ODMSP was updated in 2019, per SPD-3.

 19. Does U.S. industry follow similar guidelines?